How to Write Effective Character Letters for Court Purposes

 Contact an Experienced Michigan Criminal Defense Lawyer

 You should work closely with your lawyer as you collect your letters.
-If you’ve been charged, but are not yet represented, then contact the Michigan criminal defense experts at the Barone Defense Firm for your free case review.
+If you’ve been charged, but are not yet represented, then contact the Michigan criminal defense attorneys at the Barone Defense Firm for your free lawyer case review.